-There’s no question that the volume of data available today is the pre-cursor to new business models.
-But to be able to use that data to deliver smart decisions, it has to be collected and delivered in business intelligence dashboards that allow for deeper insights.
+There’s no question that the volume of data available today is the precursor to new business models.
+But to be able to use that data to deliver smart decisions, it has to be collected and distributed in business intelligence dashboards that allow for deeper insights.

 Cloud platforms are typically equipped with natively-built data analytics functionality that enables a deeper understanding of customer behavior.

 For many businesses, now is the time to consider the state of your enterprise systems.
-There are characteristics that suggest a system is truly obsolete.
-And while some systems might not qualify as obsolete, they may be in a state where it’s no longer cost beneficial to maintain them or the costs should be calculated in terms of missed opportunities.
-In addition, it’s important to note that another key challenge with legacy architectures is that you don’t get the same high-level benefits using modern agile practices like DevOps.
+Some characteristics suggest a system is genuinely obsolete.
+And while some systems might not qualify as obsolete, they may be in a state where it’s no longer cost beneficial to maintain them, or the costs should be calculated in terms of missed opportunities.
+Also, it’s important to note that another critical challenge with legacy architectures is that you don’t get the same high-level benefits using modern agile practices like DevOps.

-If you’re concerned about the viability of your existing enterprise systems, read this white paper on “The State of Enterprise Systems”.
-In the paper, we delve further into the costs to consider and the benefits to evaluate your business case for an enterprise system modernization.
-In addition, the paper also discusses some best practices to follow as you approach a modernization and help realize the ROI.
+If you’re concerned about the viability of your existing enterprise systems, read this white paper on “The State of Enterprise Systems.”
+In the article, we delve further into the costs to consider and the benefits to evaluate your business case for an enterprise system modernization.
+Also, the paper also discusses some best practices to follow as you approach a modernization and help realize the ROI.
 You can access it here.